Resource-efficient variational quantum solver for the travelling salesman problem and its silicon photonics implementation: Properties of the quantum route adjacency matrix

 This means that the quantum route adjacency matrix $\emph{\textbf{X}}$ is a doubly-stochastic matrix, like the generic permutation matrix $\emph{\textbf{x}}$ representing a route of TSP.
 Therefore, $\emph{\textbf{X}}$ satisfies constraints $\textbf{(1)}$-$\textbf{(2)}$, reported in Section~\ref{sec:class_form}, by construction.

 If the state has the following form:

 where $\sigma$ is a permutation, then the associated correlation matrix is simply

 thus, the permutation matrix corresponding to $\sigma$.
-On the other hand, if the correlation matrix is a permutation matrix and we consider pure states, then the state has the form reported in Eq.~\eqref{eq:route_quantum_state_app}, modulo generic relative phases among the computational basis terms composing it.
-Therefore, modulo relative phases, a correlation matrix equal to a permutation matrix corresponds to a state given in Eq.~\eqref{eq:route_quantum_state_app}.
+On the other hand, if the correlation matrix is a permutation matrix and we consider pure states of the form \eqref{eq:trial_state_app}, then the state has the form reported in Eq.~\eqref{eq:route_quantum_state_app}, modulo generic relative phases among the computational basis terms composing it.
+More precisely, the proof follows from the following steps: